 Step 1: Choose a Unique and Inimitable Topic and Style

-Analysis will help you understand and stay focused on your strengths and give ideas about your weak areas.
+The analysis will help you understand and stay focused on your strengths and give ideas about your weak areas.

 Step 2: Know What People Seek

 Your topic of discussion could range from time management, productivity, relationships, jobs, career to food or illnesses.
 But, before you speak about a topic, you should know what exactly people are seeking.
-You need to sort out the issues people face or have trouble with in your chosen topic.
+You need to sort out the issues people face or have trouble within your chosen topic.

 What you should do is start talking to as many people as you can, from different demographics if need be, and identify the main problem most of them are struggling with.
 Devise a system or strategy to solve those problems and get the people back on track.